mamielgil/Automaton_SIM/README.md

 ### 7.Save Automaton

-The website includes a save button which allows to download your current automaton shoudl you wish using it later.
+The website includes a save button which allows to download your current automaton should you wish using it later.
 The automaton is stored in a json file, storing the nodes information as well as their corresponding connections.
 Once the button is clicked, a json file called automaton.json will be downloaded into the Downloads folder of your device.

 ### 8. Load Automaton